Battle of Krasny Bor: Aftermath and consequences

 The failure by the 55th Soviet Army to follow through on its initial success meant that the encirclement of the German forces in the Mga sector had lost its northern pincer.
 Lack of success by the other attacking armies, for similar reasons, led to the overall failure of the grandly conceived Operation Polar Star.
 It would take almost another year before the 18th Army withdrew from the direct approaches to Leningrad.
 The German 50th Corps, in particular the 250th (Spanish) Infantry Division, had managed to hold the Red Army inside the perimeter of the siege of Leningrad, but at heavy cost.

 On February 15, the Blue Division reported casualties of 3,645 killed or wounded and 300 missing or taken prisoner, which amounted to a 70–75% casualty rate of the troops engaged in the battle.
-It claimed 11,000 Soviet troops of the 55th Army had been killed in the five days beginning February 9.
 Because of these heavy losses and Allied pressure on the Spanish government, the Blue Division was withdrawn to Germany and later disbanded.
 A new volunteer formation called the Blue Legion remained in combat on the Eastern Front, attached to the 121st Infantry Division until March 1944.
 It was then also disbanded and the majority of the volunteers sent back to Spain.
 The 55th Army eventually took part in breaking the siege of Leningrad, securing the Leningrad-Moscow line in 1944.
 It subsequently advanced into Estonia and fought against German forces in the Courland pocket until 1945.

 The Spaniards captured in the battle were not repatriated to Spain until 1954.
 Krasny Bor remains, for the most part, an obscure battle.
 The division was awarded a Blue Division Medal, personally designed by Adolf Hitler.

-Spanish casualties in all of the Soviet-German conflict totalled 2,700—3,934 battle deaths, 570 disease deaths, 326 missing or captured, 8,466 wounded, 7,800 sick, and 1,600 frostbitten.
-In action against the Spanish Division, the Red Army suffered 49,300 casualties.
+Spanish casualties in all of the Soviet-German conflict totalled 3,934 battle deaths, 570 disease deaths, 326 missing or captured, 8,466 wounded, 7,800 sick, and 1,600 frostbitten.